jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 The Matias Quiet Click switch is roughly the same specs as a Cherry MX Clear but with a higher actuation point and a stronger bump.
 It also gives in completely after actuation with just a 35g bottoming out force compared to the 45g of the Clear.
+This makes it easier to feel the switch give and start to pull the finger back up.
+Due to some old hand injury, it's this bottoming out that causes pain in my fingers after a few hours of typing on a rubber dome or laptop keyboard.

-The switches snap into metal plates or mount directly only PCBs depending on the desired feel and type of keyboard.
+The switches snap into metal plates or mount directly onto PCBs depending on the desired feel and type of keyboard.
 Since we're building from scratch I won't have a premade fancy PCB I'm going to be doing some old fashion hand wiring.
 The plate I'm using is from [Ortholinear Keyboards](http://www.ortholinearkeyboards.com)